zbhavyai/quarkus-template/README.md

 A **starter template** for building backend applications with [Quarkus](https://quarkus.io/), the _supersonic-subatomic_ Java framework.

 > [!NOTE]
-> This is not a production-ready backend.
-It's a boilerplate with extensions, configs, and workflows I find useful for new projects.
+> It's a boilerplate with extensions, configs, and workflows I find useful for new projects.

 ## :sparkles: Features

--  **Opinionated setup**
+-  **Setup**

    -  Predefined project structure and `application.properties`.
    -  Recommended VS Code settings (and some IntelliJ configs are [here](https://github.com/zbhavyai/fedora-setup/tree/main/roles/intellij_idea/files) if interested).